Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ural Mountains.

-When talking about the region in the middle of the Ural Mountains, we cannot forget Konzhakovskiy Kamen Mountain.
+When talking about the area in the middle of the Ural Mountains, we cannot forget Konzhakovskiy Kamen Mountain.
 The journey to the top of Konzhakovskiy Kamen Mountain is about 21km long, and visitors can climb up and down in one day.
 However, many visitors choose to spend the night on the mountainside so that the next morning they can welcome the first rays of sunlight shining on the taiga forest (coniferous forest) still covered with white snow.

 Source